sparkflows/sparkflows-docs/docs/user-guide/tesseract.rst

 OCR with Tesseract
 ==============

-In order to run Tesseract, the below Installation Steps have to be performed.
+In order to run Tesseract, the below Installation steps have to be performed.

 Download & Install the Tesseract Language Data  files
 -----------------------------------------------------